Last Updated: 24 May 2022

 When the PSEA will be closed

-Your child's PSEA will be closed around the middle of the year in which they turn 31.
-Any unused funds will be transferred to their CPF-OA and subjected to CPF-OA usage rules.
-Once transferred, the PSEA will be closed.
+The account holder's PSEA will be closed around the middle of the year in which they turn 31.

 When you will receive PSEA notifications